bullmoose20/Plex-Stuff/pyprogs/README.md

 max of 11 logs are rotated in the folder.

-drop file into a folder
-create a venv
-activate the venv
-install requirements
-run fake_media_generator

-open a powershell prompt and navigate to a folder and create a directory `cd pyprogs`
+open a powershell prompt and navigate to a `pyprogs` folder `cd pyprogs`
-`mkdir fmg`

-drop requirements and fake_media_generator.py into the `fmg` folder just created
+pick your folder for the script you want to run

 `cd fmg`
 `python -m venv venv`
 `.\venv\Scripts\activate.ps1`
 `python.exe -m pip install --upgrade pip`
 `pip install -r .\requirements.txt`

 now you are ready to run it (with the venv activated) `usage: fake_media_generator [-h] --tmdbid ####